isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Identify an array with a length specified separately
 * Identify a location in an array

-Using separate names for each of these uses improves code quality because confusion about the meaning of any particular `T*` is the source of many serious errors.
 For example, `not_null<T*>` makes it obvious to a reader (human or machine) that a test for `nullptr` is not necessary before dereference.
 Additionally, when debugging, `owner<T*>` and `not_null<T>` can be instrumented to check for correctness.